History of Roman Empire for Dummies from Dummy

 • increasing resources consumption

-Any pro-social movements were immediately punished by the senate, and people rais against the government – a civil war on its basics.
+Any pro-social movements were immediately punished by the senate, and people rose against the government – a civil war on its basis.

-The generals offered their recruits to provide land after several years of serving.
+The generals offered their recruits land after several years of serving.
 Thus, the army became loyal to a general, not Rome or the senate.

 Plenty of great warriors expanded Rome even further east and north; however, on their return to Rome, they would march to their triumph or ovation and then let their army go.